Commonly Asked Patient and Caregiver Questions About End of Life and Glioblastoma

 It is difficult for anyone to imagine themselves in the shoes of someone with a terminal diagnosis.
 But it can be even harder for people who have been diagnosed with brain cancer.
 Glioblastoma is one of the most aggressive types of brain tumors.
 Patients are often given very poor prognoses.

-Patients will likely experience many different symptoms and emotions throughout the process, but there are ways to make the process much less painful.
+Patients will likely experience many different symptoms and emotions as they near the end of life from glioblastoma.
+However, there are ways to make the process much less painful.
 This article will explore commonly asked questions by patients and caregivers about what to expect in the final stages of glioblastoma and similar terminal conditions.